Can a Passenger Sue Both Drivers?

 Your course of action is first determined by what state the car accident took place in.
 In No-Fault States, you or your lawyer may file an insurance claim with the insurance companies of all of the vehicle drivers that have been found at fault in the investigation.

-In No-Fault States, which includes Pennsylvania, on the other hand, most drivers hold something known as a Personal Protection Plan (often referred to as PIP).
-This essentially means that drivers are insured to cover their own expenses, rather than to pay out expenses to another party.
+In No-Fault States, most drivers hold something known as a Personal Protection Plan (often referred to as PIP).
+This essentially means that drivers are to cover their own expenses, rather than to pay out expenses to another party.

 So if you are traveling as a passenger in a no-fault state and an accident takes place, you will file a passenger injury claim under the insurance of the person who was driving you.
 You may only file a claim with the other driver if your injuries meet a specific threshold, the specifics of which vary from state to state.

-The extent of your injuries will also play a role in the course of action you decide to take after a car accident.
-While all vehicle drivers in Pennsylvania are legally required to be insured, there are cases, of course, where a driver violates this law and drives while uninsured.
+The extent of your injuries will also determine your next steps to take after a car accident.
+With the exception of New Hampshire, all vehicle drivers are required to be insured.
+There are cases, of course, where a driver violates this law and drives while uninsured.
 If one or both of the drivers responsible for the accident and your injuries are uninsured, you may need to file a lawsuit in the form of a personal injury claim in order to receive compensation.

 Car accidents often leave passengers with serious injuries, lost wages, and more.
 The injured party may find after an accident the driver’s insurance policies don’t cover the vehicle passengers injured in the accident.
 There may be a case where both are insured, but one driver or both of them does not have substantial enough coverage from insurance companies to meet the passenger’s needs.
 Or perhaps there were multiple injured passengers, and each of them files an insurance claim or personal injury against the driver at fault for the accident.